Ichraknaceur/ai-engineer-technical-test-develop/README.md

 **Why:** A confident wrong answer is worse than no answer.
 The system sets `value: null` with an `abstain_reason` when evidence is insufficient or stale.
 This reduces recall but eliminates hallucinated data.

 ### Per-field grounding (value + evidence co-located)
 **Why:** Forces the LLM to cite its sources inline.
-A top-level `sources` list is not grounding — it doesn't tell you which source justified which value.
+A top-level `sources` list is not grounding, it doesn't tell you which source justified which value.

 ### JSONB storage for the full record
 **Why:** The output schema evolves; JSONB avoids migrations for schema changes.
 Denormalised columns (`official_name`, `operational_status`) exist only for fast API filtering.